MailToolbox/mail_plugger/docs/usage_of_fake_plugger_delivery_method.md

 FakePlugger::DeliveryMethod.new(delivery_options: %i[from to subject body], response: { return_delivery_data: true }).deliver!(message)
 ```

-Without the response parameter it returns back with `client` object then we can force delivery if we would like to.
+Without the response parameter, it returns with `client` object, then we can force delivery if we would like to.

 ```ruby
 message = Mail.new(from: 'from@example.com', to: 'to@example.com', subject: 'Test email', body: 'Test email body')